Sertion/vscode-gitblame/README.md

 > Default value: `false`

 To enable the inline git blame view.
-Shows blame information at the end of the current line if avalible.
+Shows blame information at the end of the current line if available.

 ### `gitblame.inlineMessageMargin`
 > Type: `number`